 The Social Innovation Fund awards federal grants to grantmaking institutions ("intermediaries"), which provide the grantmaking mechanisms to deliver Social Innovation Fund dollars locally.
 These organizations have a track record of identifying, supporting and investing in the growth of promising community organizations.

 To date, twenty intermediary organizations have been awarded funding – 11 in 2010, five more in 2011, and four in 2012– to implement programs in three priority areas: economic opportunity, healthy futures, and youth development.
 Each intermediary is required to match its federal grant (ranging from $1 million to $10 million annually) dollar for dollar, in cash, and then re-grant the funding to community organizations ("subgrantees") it has selected through an open and competitive process.

 In total, the 16 intermediaries from 2010 and 2011 held competitive processes and selected 197 subgrantees to lead projects in communities across the U.S. The subgrantees represent a wide range of organizations, from local nonprofits to faith based organizations to local public agencies and academic institutions.
-Social Innovation Fund intermediaries selected in 2012 are in the process of completing their open competitions for subgrantee applications between Aug.
-2012 and Feb.2013, and expect to announce the new subgrantees in the spring of 2013.
+Social Innovation Fund intermediaries selected in 2012 are in the process of completing their open competitions for subgrantee applications.

 Additional Resources and Information on the Social Innovation Fund